-Secrets of Harridge House is an original radio drama jointly produced by Proscenium Players, Inc. in Carson City, Nevada, KNVC 95.1 FM, Carson City’s Community Radio Station, and The Diaz Brothers.
+Secrets of Harridge House is an original radio drama jointly produced by KNVC 95.1 FM, Carson City’s community radio station, Proscenium Players, Inc. and Diaz Media Group.

 During COVID-19, the production crew rose to meet the challenge of providing community theater without putting anyone at risk.
-They created a radio drama in which the nation-wide cast of actors could perform their roles using Zencastr and Zoom.
+They created a radio drama in which the nationwide cast of actors could perform their roles using a popular podcasting app called Zencastr.

 Cary minored in Theater in college and DJ’d an indie rock show for KXLU in Los Angeles.
 Her favorite acting role was Lady Catherine de Bourgh in a stage adaptation of Pride and Prejudice.
 Cary has worked as a summer camp counselor, a barista, and as a divemaster at the U.S. Space and Rocket Center; she learned how to dive in India and Honduras, and has spent over six months volunteering at animal sanctuaries in Southern Africa.
 However, dogs are still her favorite animal.